cbrown11/PlatformContactExample/README.md

 ## Contact.Service

-- Endpoint is only a Message.
+- Endpoint to this service is by a command message.
 Though could expose the Command as an API call.
-- Events will be written to an eventstore and the domain repository will send this events on to the Bus
+- Events will be written to an eventstore and the domain repository will send this events on to the Bus.

 ## Contact.Projection.API

+- The service will subscribe and listen to the domain events thats its interested in
+- Using NserviceBus learning Transport so will automatically setup the pub/sub.
+But other transporters will needs to be configured.
+Having written in the pass so can be done via the config (SQL, RabbitMQ)

 Navigate to view sawagger of the API `http://localhost:58118/swagger/index.html`